• Skip to main content

 4th thing to check

 OK, so far we have found that air is flowing from the compressor tank, through the regulator and to the discharge coupler.
-We have determined, by pressing on the ball check int he back of the discharge coupler, that air will flow when that ball or flap is depressed.
+We have determined, by pressing on the ball check in the back-inside of the discharge coupler, that air will flow when that ball or flap is depressed.

 The next test then is to be sure that the air hose connector you are plugging into that discharge coupler is actually doing its job, and as well as connecting your air hose to the compressor, it is actually letting air flow.